zcoo/fluss/website/docs/streaming-lakehouse/integrate-data-lakes/paimon.md

 #### Union Read of Data in Fluss and Paimon

-To read the full dataset, which includes both Fluss and Paimon data, simply query the table without any suffix.
+To read the full dataset, which includes both Fluss (fresh) and Paimon (historical) data, simply query the table without any suffix.
 The following example illustrates this:

 ```sql title="Flink SQL"
 -- Query will union data from Fluss and Paimon